A Beachcombers Guide to Lincoln City

 Lincoln City is the epicenter for treasure hunting on the Oregon Coast.

-In addition to searching above the high tide for hand-blown glass art, distributed by the float fairies, mother nature leaves a variety of treasures to find as well!
+In addition to searching above the high tide for hand-blown glass art, distributed by the float fairies, mother nature leaves a variety of treasures to find as well, and you have the best luck during the winter months!

 Seashells, sea glass and semiprecious gemstones are in abundance on our coastline.
 We have “reasonable scientific basis” to believe now that we are the birthplace of the Yellowstone hotspot on the North American continent.
 That is why we have not only fossils you can collect on our shores, but a huge variety of agate, jasper, petrified wood and other crystals which formed with mineral rich waters moved the building blocks of these gemstones into the formations we find them in today!